dubersfeld/graham-step/README.md

 # graham-step
-Java based step-by-step demonstration of the Graham Scan algorithm applied to build the convex hull of a points distribution

 I present here a Java based demonstration of the Graham Scan algorithm that is used to find the convex hull of a random points distribution.